CodeYourFuture/curriculum/common-content/en/module/js1/interpreting-errors/index.md

 we may not know what this means yet, but it's something we can learn about (e.g. by searching online, or asking on Slack).

-After this, we're shown something called a stack trace (each line starting with "at").
+Eeach line starting with "at" is showing us a "Stack trace".
 We'll skip over this for now.
 In the future we'll see how it can be useful to us.

 Finally, we're told the version of Node that we're using: